 A cooler jacket is a device used in brewing to cool wort or fermenting beer.
 The jacket is wrapped around a fermenter’s external wall and then connected to a cooling source, such as a glycol chiller.

-The jacket contains inlet and outlet ports allowing a cooling medium to circulate.
+A fermenter jacket contains inlet and outlet ports that allows a cooling medium to circulate.
 The flow rate of the cooling medium can be used to control the fermenter’s temperature.
 You can adjust the temperatures to your liking and relax.

 Like any other device, this one also has some challenges you should understand.
 Using it can be challenging due to its dynamics, unpredictable load disturbances, and significant dead time in jacketed vessels.